tnc-ca-geo/ee_workflows/raster_extract/README.md

 [Setup and activate environment](../README.md)

-An important reason for this somewhat convoluted workflow is to get around some of Earthengine's rate limit by reducing the size of single requests.
+An important reason for these somewhat convoluted workflows is getting around Earthengine's rate limits by reducing the size of single requests, memory required by the resulting calculations, or limits on the response size.
+The EarthEngine is a RESTful API after all.
 The major limits to the EarthEngine are:

 - max 3 requests per second
-- max 5000 features for reductions over features
+- max 5000 features for reductions
-- max 1MB internal memory usage
+- max 1GB internal memory usage
 - max 15 Gbytes storage for assets
+- max 1MB response size

+If one of these limits is hit, the request will fail.
+In other words, 5000 features can be still too much if the resulting EarthEngine operations will hit the memory limit or the response is too large.

 #### Step 1 (both variants): Authenticate against the EarthEngine